-(1) The act of the worker in applying for workers' compensation benefits constitutes authorization for any medical provider and other custodians of claims records to release relevant medical records under ORS 656.252.
+(1) The act of the worker in applying for workers' compensation benefits constitutes authorization for any medical provider and other custodians of claims records to release relevant medical records under ORS 656.252 and diagnostic records required under ORS 656.325.
 Medical information relevant to a claim includes a past history of complaints or treatment of a condition similar to that presented in the claim or other conditions related to the same body part.
 The authorization is valid for the duration of the work related injury or illness and is not subject to revocation by the worker or the worker's representative.
 However, this authorization does not authorize the release of information regarding: